 Ansu Fati scores in first Barcelona appearance in 10 months

-Ansu Fati scores for Barcelona in his first game in 10 months as his side beat Levante 3-0 on Sunday.
+Ansu Fati scored for Barcelona in his first game in more than 10 months as his side beat Levante 3-0 on Sunday.

 The 18-year-old had been out of action since last November, having suffered a torn meniscus on his left knee in a clash with Real Betis.